 Cryptocurrency Financial Advisors

-By, Evan LaMontagne, Blockchain & Gaming Analyst at Sarson Funds
+An example of a loot box system Written by Evan LaMontagne, Blockchain & Gaming Analyst at Sarson Funds

 Something few understood 10 years ago but is now the backbone of the user experience for almost all genres of games.
 The rise in this in-game necessity has led to many companies attempting to reinvent the ways in which gamers spend money on improved digital experiences and accrue in-game value over their playtime.
 We have seen the rise of pay-to-win models, skin collecting for different in-game cosmetic upgrades, loot chest variations, the ‘premium in-game currency’ system, and more.